ycq3/franken-wordpress/README.md

 ### What are the Changes from Base FrankenPHP?

-This custom FrankenPHP build includes the cache-handler Caddy module.
-It leverages the popular Souin HTTP cache service.
+This custom Caddy build also includes an internal project named sidekick.
 It provides lightning fast cache that can be distributed among many containers.
 The default cache uses the local wp-content/cache directory but can use many cache services.

 ### How to use when behind load balancer or proxy?